Nikola Olivieri

 Nikola Olivieri (born 11 January 1987) is an Italian footballer.

 Biography

-Olivieri spent entire professional career in Italian Lega Pro.
+Olivieri spent his entire professional career in Italian Lega Pro.
 After the bankruptcy of Fermana, he left for Sambenedettese.
-In January 2008 Olivieri was swapped with Axel Vicentini.
+In January 2008, Olivieri was swapped with Axel Vicentini.
 After the bankruptcy of Sambenedettese, Olivieri left for Cosenza.
-On 31 January 2011 his contract was terminated and Olivieri left for Casale.
+On 31 January 2011 his contract was terminated, and Olivieri left for Casale.

 Amateur

 In November 2011 Olivieri left for Maceratese of Eccellenza Marche.

 International career

 Olivieri was selected to 2006 Trofeo Dossena at the end of 2005–06 season for Italy U20 Serie C team.

 He scored a goal as a substitute against Hungary in 2006–07 Mirop Cup on 15 November 2006, a 1–1 draw.
 He also played against Belgium in November 2006.
 He was in the losing finalists in 2007 Serie C Quadrangular Tournament for U20 Serie C. Olivieri also played the match against Wales and England C in 2007–09 International Challenge Trophy.
-Olivieri also selected to 2008 Trofeo Dossena in June 2008.
-Olivieri represented Serie C1/B in 2008 Serie C under-21 Tournament in January 2008.
+Olivieri was also selected for the 2008 Trofeo Dossena in June 2008.
+Olivieri represented Serie C1/B in the 2008 Serie C under-21 Tournament in January 2008.
 Olivieri also played the match 2–2 draw with Italy under-21 Serie B representative team.